christroutner/gatsby-ipfs-personal-blog/markdown/research/bitcoin-cash/blockbook.md

 [Blockbook](https://github.com/trezor/blockbook) is a blockchain indexer that is [almost identical](https://gist.github.com/christroutner/ff1af0ee4f5a207571fe7857acdc916e) to Insight API.
 It is maintained by Trezor, the maker of hardware wallets.
-The fact that it is open source, has a good reputation, and Trezor has a clear financial reason to maintain the software, makes this project stand out from all the other options.
+The fact that it is open source, is a REST API, has a good reputation, and Trezor has a clear financial reason to maintain the software, makes this project stand out from all the other options.
 I'm currently exploring the use of this indexer, including as a replacement for the unwieldy Insight API.

 Indexers are needed because full nodes do not keep track of addresses.
-Full nodes only keep track of transactions, UTXOs, and blocks.
-But use cases often require the ability to query balances at an address, or other types of metadata.
+Full nodes only keep track of transactions and blocks.
+But use cases often require the ability to query balances at an address, UTXO, or other types of metadata.
 This is the service an indexer provides.

 - [blockbook-docker](https://github.com/christroutner/blockbook-docker) is the